 This thing is well built!
 The back case is fully metal, top case is thick plastic, and the keycaps are super thick doubleshots.

 It has flip out feet with two positions - a Mount Everest style incline, and a more normal typing profile.
-It takes quite a bit of force to go from the steep incline to the more normal one.
+You need to squeeze the foot to go from the steep incline to the final, more gentle position.

 It also has a fairly normal layout, save for 1U backspace and a nightmare cluster around where a normal Enter key would go: